Most AGS activities and events are open to visitors.

 Please note the earlier start time for this special event!

 This is a tradition that was started a number of years ago and has become a wonderful way to share the bounty and the warmth of the holiday season with many AGS friends.
 AGS will provide meat from Rudy’s BBQ and members will contribute a side dish or dessert.
-In order to determine the amount of food to order, please R.S.V.P. with the number of people in your party (members may bring 1 guest) on the form below.

 6:00 p.m.
 Bring your dish along with any necessary serving utensils.

 7:00 p.m.
 Presentation begins.
 See below for details.

 We are very pleased to announce that our speaker for the November Fall Festival will be the Austin American Statesman columnist, Michael Barnes.
 Michael’s columns in the Statesman have long explored the hidden connections between old Austin and today’s Austin.
 In his columns on Austin history, Michael doesn’t treat the city as a subject for nostalgia but rather brings its very human stories from the past into our present.

 “When I read a Michael Barnes article, it’s like listening to a great story told by an old friend.
 It always leaves you informed, entertained and feeling somewhat closer to the Austin community.
 He is our collective memory.” — Bob Ward, Chairman, Travis County Historical Commission

 In his presentation at our Fall Festival, Michael will select several stories from his book on Austin history, Indelible Austin, to reveal things about Austin that you likely didn’t know, telling you who we were before we were Austin and how this shaped us into who we are today.